Zedd1558/Traffic-Sign-Localization-and-Recognition/README.md

 </p>

 #### Remarks
 This is an extension of <a href="https://www.pyimagesearch.com/2019/11/04/traffic-sign-classification-with-keras-and-deep-learning/">this tutorial</a> made by *pyimagsearch*.
 In this tutorial he shows us how to classify cropped traffic sign image using tensorflow.
-We extend his work to build an object detection system by implementing both localization and recognition system.
+We extend his work to build an object detection system by implementing both localization and recognition stages.